Cognac Park Borderies

 The House of Park

-The Distillerie of Tessendier & Fils was founded by Gaston Tessendier in 1862.
+Cognac Park Borderies is made under the auspices of The Distillerie of Tessendier & Fils that was founded by Gaston Tessendier in 1862.
 The Distillerie Tessendier Estate is located on the banks of the Charente in Cognac, France.
 Tessendier and Fils now produces a collection of cognacs under the name ‘Cognacs Park’, that include Park V.S., Park Borderies, Park X.O.
 Cigar Blend, Park V.S.O.P., Park X.O. and Park X.O.
 Extra, Park Chai N°8 and Park Fin Bois Single Cru Organic Cognac.

 Tessendier & Fils also produces Cognacs under the names Cognac Campagnere and Cognac Gran Breuil.
 Jérôme and Lilian Tessendier, are the fourth generation of Tessendier Cellar Masters.